kgh-85/cytoShapeNet/README.md

 * `1_OPTIONAL_raw_data_download.bat` - To keep the required space on GitHub as low as possible, we provide the fully processed data represented by the DAT files in the `/data` folder.
 Executing this BAT files enables the automatic download of the whole raw dataset (TIF files).

 * `2_OPTIONAL_raw_data_pre_processing.bat` - All TIF files in the `/data` folder are processed to generate the required DAT files for evaluation.
-Intermediate OBJ files are optionally kept via the `--keepObj` param for later analysis/visualization.
+Intermediate OBJ files are optionally deleted via the `--deleteObj` param if not needed for later analysis/visualization.
 If a DAT file already exists, the conversion can be optionally skipped by removing the `--recreate` param to save time.

 * `3_training.bat` - Two neural networks are generated and trained by the data that is found in /data/training.
 Resulting networks are saved in the root folder.
 To use the networks, they have to be copied manually into `/nn`.
 This is to avoid that well-working networks are automatically overwritten by mistake.
 Additionally, related loss functions are plotted besides further information on the performance of the networks.
 For the regression network (SDE prediction), a set of benchmark data (`/data/benchmark_regression`) is shown.
 The provided benchmark DAT files are from discocytes.
 Files that have to be copied into `/nn` are the following: